 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 Agreed To (Simple Resolution) on Feb 25, 1976

 This simple resolution was agreed to on February 25, 1976.
 That is the end of the legislative process for a simple resolution.

 Senator from Arkansas

-The “S.Res.” in “S.Res.
-383” means this is a Senate simple resolution in the United States Congress.
+This is a Senate simple resolution in the United States Congress (indicated by the “S.Res.” in “S.Res.
+383”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Search for similar bills.

 Click a format for a citation suggestion: